All Episodes

 A lot.

-And, you know, where you know, you just it's happened to many of us.
+And, you know, where, you know, you just, it's happened to many of us.

-But, you know, I'm more I would be more concerned about ever passing it on to an innocent person, an older person, or maybe somebody who was more likely to get sick with a pre-existing condition, grandma, grandpa, whoever's in your life, mom, dad, you know, there is that percentage of people that are that this thing sticks to.
+But, you know, I'm more, I would be more concerned about ever passing it on to an innocent person, an older person, or maybe somebody who's more likely to get sick with a pre-existing condition, grandma, grandpa, whoever's in your life, mom, dad.

-Now it's not the vast majority, thank God.
+Now, it's not the vast majority, thank God.

 It's not young people by a long shot.

-It can happen with young people, very, very rare.
+It can happen with young people.

 And you just make good decisions in life.